-The excursion will start with a pickup on Wednesday, August 12 at either the Radisson Hotel (12:30 PM) or Elmira Corning Regional Airport (1:00 PM) and will end no later than 5:00 PM at the Radisson Hotel on Thursday.
-Details will be announced in early 2015 and registration will open at that time.
-The excursion will only be open to registered conference participants and those already registered will receive first notice.
-There will be an additional cost for the excursion.
+The excursion will start with a pickup on Wednesday, August 12 at either the Radisson Hotel (1:00 PM) or Elmira Corning Regional Airport (1:30 PM) and will end no later than 5:00 PM at the Radisson Hotel on Thursday.
+A block rooms has been reserved at the Hampton Inn in Geneva, New York at the discounted rate of $145 per night, including a complimentary hot breakfast.
+Please book your own room for August 12th using the link above no later than July 8th.

 Post-Conference Excursion to Cayuga Lake